errorgorn/errorgorn.github.io/_posts/2024-04-16-Mechanics.md

 ### Simple Harmonic Motion

 Simple harmonic motion (SHM) happens when the restoring force of a system is linear to its displacement.
 The two instances where this is studied are springs and pendulums.
 In springs, the restoring force is $kx$, while in a pendulum, the restoring force is $mg \sin \theta \approx mg \theta$.
 For pendulums, we will use the small angle approximation so that the system becomes SHM.
+The differential equation setup is $ma = m \ddot x = - kx$.

 The ODE $a(t) = \frac{d^2}{dx^2} x(t)= - \omega^2 \cdot x(t)$ for some $c$ describes the SHM system.
 A solution to this ODE is $x(t) = b_1 \sin(\omega t + b_2)$.
 We find that $v(t) =\omega b_1 \cos(\omega t + c_2)$ and $a(t) = - \omega^2 b_1 \sin(\omega t + c_2) = - \omega^2 \cdot x(t)$.